 - Most northerly reaching all-season, all-weather road in the Province of Ontario maintained by the Provincial Ministry of Transportation.

-- The Highway is approximately 292 kilometers (181.4 miles) long - ending at the Town of Pickle Lake.
+- The Highway is approximately 292 kilometers (181.4 miles) long - ending at the Township of Pickle Lake.

 - Towns and Communities along the route: Ignace, Valora, Silver Dollar, Savant Lake, Osnaburgh, Rat Rapids, Mishkeegogaman First Nation, Pickle Lake

 - "Silver Dollar" along the route is named after a store and restaurant whose owner, Bob Sincox, hoped to 'make a mint' with his venture when he opened the operation in 1968.

 - Construction of the entire north/south roadway was finished in mid-1966.

 - The highest temperature ever recorded in Pickle Lake was 40.0 °C (104 °F) on 19 June 1933.
 The coldest temperature ever recorded was −51.1 °C (−60 °F) on 8 February 1934.

 - The Miskeegogaman First Nation (63A & 63B) is the most populous community along the route with approximately 900 residents.

 - The Township of Pickle Lake, at the road's terminus, has a population of about 425.